 In some cases, if the prosecutor agrees to it, you might decide to ask for a bench trial where the judge is the one to decide if you are guilty or innocent, rather than a jury trial.Professional Help

 You should always get professional help for getting the best advice.
-An experienced Pittsburgh criminal lawyer will not only guide you throughout the procedures of a trial but will also prepare a solid defense so that the case turns to your favor.
+An experienced Pittsburgh criminal defense attorney will not only guide you throughout the procedures of a trial but will also prepare a solid defense so that the case turns to your favor.

 Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!